Marijuana, also known as cannabis or weed, can be addictive.

 Between 2008 and 2017, the average amount of THC in marijuana products nearly doubled, going from 9% to 17%, according to reporting by the Centers for Disease Control and Prevention.
 The higher levels of THC could contribute to the increasing number of people experiencing marijuana addiction.

-Although marijuana is primarily believed to be non-addictive, prolonged use of any mood-altering substance can lead to changes in brain chemistry.
+Prolonged use of any mood-altering substance can lead to changes in brain chemistry and addiction over time.

-After consistent, daily use of cannabis products containing high concentrations of tetrahydrocannabinol (THC, the euphoric compound in marijuana), some people develop a tolerance, requiring higher doses to achieve the desired effect.
+After consistent, daily use of cannabis products containing high concentrations of THC, some people develop a tolerance, requiring higher doses to achieve the desired effect.

 When a person discovers that they are unable to cease using marijuana regardless of the adverse health and social consequences, that person has developed a marijuana use disorder.

-While marijuana addiction is less common compared to substances like alcohol, nicotine, or other illicit drugs, some people can develop a dependency on marijuana.
+While marijuana addiction is less common compared to substances like alcohol, nicotine, or other illicit drugs, some people do develop a dependency on marijuana.

 • Frequency of use